TinderBrazil/sticker-thief/README.md

 By default, everyone can use this bot (with the exception of some special commands, listed below).
 If you want to restrict its use to only the users listed in `telegram.admins` (`condfig.toml` file), open `config.toml` and change `telegram.admins_only` to `true`.

-When you pull from git, make sure to run alembic to upgrade your database schema: `alembic upgrade head`
+Quando você puxa do git, certifique-se de executar o alembic para atualizar seu esquema do banco de dados: `alembic upgrade head`
+O que outras pessoas estão dizendo